MAGALA-RICHARD/apsimNGpy/apsimNGpy/raw_docs/docs/source/api.rst

        all simulations yielded by :meth:`find_simulations` are updated.
        Acceptable types depend on your :meth:`find_simulations` contract (e.g., iterable of names, single name, or sentinel).
+   exclude: (str, tuple, list), optional
+      used to eliminate a given simulation from getting updated Added in 0.39.10.20+
    **kwargs
        Ignored.
 Reserved for backward compatibility and future extensions.